San Onofre State Beach Campground

 San Onofre State Beach Campgrounds

-Bluffs Campground is spread along Old Pacific Coast Highway.
-This campground is only open from mid-May through September.
-There are no hook-ups.
-Another Group Site is found here.
+Bluffs Campground stretches along Old Pacific Coast Highway, offering stunning oceanfront sites for both tents and RVs.
+This campground operates seasonally, open only from mid-May through September.
+There are no hook-ups available, but the dramatic coastal views more than make up for it.
+A Group Site is also available here.

 San Onofre State Beach Campground Basics